esyede/rakit/packages/docs/data/hooks.md

 Hook::queue('foo', $user->id, [$user]);
 ```

-This method accepts 3 parameters.
-The first is the queue name, the second is a unique name for this item in the queue, and the third is an array of data to pass to the flusher.
+The three parameters are the queue name, a key unique within that queue, and the payload for the flusher.

-> Because the second parameter is used as the array key, queuing the same key
+> The key is an array key, so queuing it twice replaces the earlier payload.
+The
-> twice replaces the earlier payload instead of adding a second one.
-That makes
-> the queue naturally de-duplicating — handy when you want to collect items
+> queue de-duplicates by itself, which is handy for collecting items during a
-> during a request and process each one only once at the end.
+> request and processing each one once at the end.

-Next, we will register a flusher for the queue named `foo` above:
+Register a flusher for that queue:

 #### Registering an event flusher: